Jaeger: Distributed Tracing for Microservices

 H[Jaeger UI] --> G

-Jaeger follows the OpenTelemetry collector pattern:
+Jaeger uses the OpenTelemetry collector pattern:

 - Agent: Sidecar or daemonset that receives spans via UDP